ISS-Security/hw-credit_card_crypto/README.md

 2. Fork this project on Github (a copy is created in your Github account) using the 'Fork' button
 3. Clone *your copy* of the forked project onto your local machine:
 `git clone git@github.com:[your_username]/hw_3-credit_card_crypto.git`
+4. Add the `bundler-audit` gem to your list of gems in `Gemfile`; run `bundle install` to install it
-4. Use the 'bundle' gem (which you should have installed earlier) to install all gems required for this assignment (listed in the `Gemfile`) onto your local machine: `bundle install`
+5. Use the 'bundle' gem (which you should have installed earlier) to install all gems required for this assignment (listed in the `Gemfile`) onto your local machine: `bundle install`

 ## Working on Assignment